Coronavirus Pandemic Update:

 Our focus is to ensure safety of the general public within the City by enforcing the minimum standards of the Worthington Codified Ordinances.

-Responsibilities The Division of Building Regulation operates under the supervision of a chief building official, who is accountable to the Director of Planning & Building.
+Responsibilities The Division of Building Regulation operates under the supervision of the Chief Building Inspector, who is accountable to the Director of Planning & Building.
 Responsibilities of the Division include: